 The court's reasoning in Colgate can be applied in the Taxpayer's case.
 In contrast to Colgate, the standard apportionment formula today fails to represent the market for the royalty income in the Taxpayer's case because the royalties earned from licensing of intangible property are excluded from the sales factor (i.e., the royalties do not comprise more than 50% of Taxpayer's gross income).
-The lack of inclusion in the factor fails to take into account the ordinary income producing activities and expenses related to Taxpayer's royalty income, as well as the fact the income producing activities related to the particular income at issue were not performed in Illinois.
-Further, Illinois administrative code specifies that income shall be included in the denominator (and numerator) of the sales factor when the income producing activity relative to the sourcing of
+The lack of inclusion in the factor fails to take into account the ordinary income producing activities and expenses related to Taxpayer's royalty income (i.e., no factor representation), as well as the fact the income producing activities related to the particular income at issue were not performed in Illinois.
+Further, Illinois administrative code specifies that income shall be included in the denominator (and numerator) of the sales factor when the income producing activity relative to the sourcing of business income from intangible personal property can be readily identified, such as in the Taxpayer's case.15